redis/redis-doc/topics/modules-api-ref.md

 **Available since:** 5.0.0

 Populate the specified info for the node having as ID the specified 'id', then returns `REDISMODULE_OK`.
-Otherwise if the node ID does not exist from the POV of this local node, `REDISMODULE_ERR` is returned.
+Otherwise if the format of node ID is invalid or the node ID does not exist from the POV of this local node, `REDISMODULE_ERR` is returned.

 The arguments `ip`, `master_id`, `port` and `flags` can be NULL in case we don't need to populate back certain info.
 If an `ip` and `master_id` (only populated